rust-embedded-community/adafruit-bluefruit-protocol-rs/README.md

   but you can opt to only select the event(s) you are interested in which will result in a small binary size.
   If other events are received, a `ProtocolParseError::DisabledControllerDataPackageType` will be returned.

-## Build-time Requirements
-The crate is tested against stable rust and rust 1.65.0 (which was the stable version at the time the crate has been built).
-It is possible that it works with older versions as well but this is not tested.
+## Minimum Supported Rust Version (MSRV)
+This crate is guaranteed to compile on stable Rust 1.60 and up.
+It *might* compile with older versions but that may change in any new patch release.